 Tackling the Challenges in Mobile-App Security

-After the event, Rakels told of her experience of working with FIs on mobile app security.
-She says she’s seen FIs take one of two approaches to app security.
+Speaking about her experience of working with FIs on mobile app security, Rakels says she’s seen them take one of two approaches.
 Either they decide to address app security in-house or they work with FinTech’s such as GuardSquare, “FIs either don’t have the time or the resources to do the work themselves,” she points out.

 She continues, “What we see is that some FIs have relatively few people working on app security.
 FIs want to do everything [develop the entire app including security] themselves, but they can’t do it given the limited resources.”
 Add to this the global shortage in security software engineers, Rakels believes “FinTech’s such as GuardSquare that have the best security specialists that can help.”